genthaler/elm-grid-war/README.md

 Feature display a map

 Scenario display a map with one texture
 ```

 Tasks
+- Represent different maps for easy loading.
+  - Probably easiest to use JSON & enoders & decoders.
+  - Also want to be able to compress and Base64 it for use as a url param/anchor
 - Display basic hex grid
 - Display different perspective
 - Change perspective with keys